lawrencela/LFG2022-computational-grammar/README.md

-# LFG/XLE Grammars for Chinese
+# LFG/XLE Grammar for Mandarin Chinese (LFG2022 Conference Presentation)

 Author: Chit Fung LAM (Lawrence)

-This project contains grammar fragments developed in the Lexical-Functional Grammar (LFG) formalism.
+This repository contains a grammar fragment developed in the Lexical-Functional Grammar (LFG) formalism in 2022.
 They are implemented in the Xerox Linguistic Environment (XLE) to computationally model syntactic analyses of linguistic phenomena in Mandarin Chinese.
 See https://ling.sprachwiss.uni-konstanz.de/pages/xle/ for more information about grammar engineering via XLE, including how to download and use XLE.

 LFG/XLE Grammar for Chinese Aspect under Control and Inner Topicalisation
 -------------------------------------------------------------------------